If you have suffered food poisoning at a restaurant in Houston, you may have a right to seek compensation from the restaurant or food producer.

 You should not have to pay your medical bills if your food poisoning was caused by a restaurant’s disregard for proper food preparation.

-Should I Pursue a Food Poisoning Lawsuit in a Texas?
+Should I Pursue a Food Poisoning Lawsuit in a Houston?

-Having a knowledgeable vibrio lawyer represent you sends a strong message that you are serious about being treated fairly after your ordeal.
+Having a knowledgeable vibrio lawyer represent you send a strong message that you are serious about being treated fairly after your ordeal.

 The restaurant manager or restaurant owner cannot brush off the report of your foodborne illness if you have a food poisoning attorney standing up for you.